 Their website will be simple and easy to build.

-Nonprofits or small businesses think that their website will be a walk in the park to design.
+Nonprofits or small businesses think that their website will be a walk in the park to design, or that their Facebook page will do the same thing.

 Unfortunately, there’s no such thing as an easy website to build.